nmartin413/health_portal/README.md

 - Foreign key constraints are used wherever possible to ensure referrential integrity
 - The app will attempt to create a Postgres "database" named "health_portal" and an associated "health_portal_user" to access the database
 - In the web server code, the various SQL queries used by the endpoints are abstracted as functions in a `queries` module, instead of being accessed through an ORM or inline SQL statements in endpoint code.
 This has the pleasant effect of creating a very clear and evident "inventory" of the discreet ways in which the database is interacted with.
+- To securely store passwords with minimal custom code, the Postgres `chkpass` module is used. [read more](https://www.postgresql.org/docs/9.6/static/chkpass.html)

 ##### Auth & Security
 - The web server is a standard implementation of Express v4, using a few common "parser" libraries for the interpretation of JSON and cookies